bkocis/advance-your-python/classes_in_python/classes.md

 6. Keep methods focused and single-purpose
 7. Use property decorators for computed attributes
 8. Implement proper iterator protocols when needed
+9. Use dataclasses to reduce boilerplate code
+10. Implement proper encapsulation for data protection
+11. Use abstract base classes for interface definition
+12. Leverage polymorphism for flexible code design
+13. Implement appropriate magic methods for custom behavior

 ## Requirements

 - Python 3.6+
-- No external dependencies required
+- No external dependencies required (except for dataclasses which are built-in since Python 3.7)